How does exercise affect heart rate?

 Let’s think scientifically

 A scientific investigation should be a fair test, think about what conditions you need to keep the same and what condition you will change.
-You should also repeat the testing 3 times and find the average heart rate.
+You should also repeat the testing three times and find the average heart rate.

 Things to keep the same: